grafana/tempo/docs/sources/tempo/setup/deployment.md

 - [https://github.com/grafana/tempo/tree/main/example/docker-compose/local](https://github.com/grafana/tempo/tree/main/example/docker-compose/local)
 - [https://github.com/grafana/tempo/tree/main/example/docker-compose/s3](https://github.com/grafana/tempo/tree/main/example/docker-compose/s3)

-### Scalable monolithic
+### Scaling monolithic mode

+Monolithic mode can be horizontally scaled out.
-Scalable monolithic mode is similar to the monolithic mode in that all components are run within one process.
+This scalable monolithic mode is similar to the monolithic mode in that all components are run within one process.
 Horizontal scale out is achieved by instantiating more than one process, with each having `-target` set to `scalable-single-binary`.

-This mode offers some
-flexibility of scaling without the configuration complexity of the full microservices deployment.
+This mode offers some flexibility of scaling without the configuration complexity of the full microservices deployment.

-Each of the `queriers` will perform a DNS lookup for the `frontend_address` and connect to the addresses found within the DNS record.
+Each of the `queriers` perform a DNS lookup for the `frontend_address` and connect to the addresses found within the DNS record.

 Find a docker-compose deployment example at:

 - [https://github.com/grafana/tempo/tree/main/example/docker-compose/scalable-single-binary](https://github.com/grafana/tempo/tree/main/example/docker-compose/scalable-single-binary)

-### Microservices
+## Microservices mode

 In microservices mode, components are deployed in distinct processes.
 Scaling is per component, which allows for greater flexibility in scaling and more granular failure domains.
 This is the preferred method for a production deployment, but it is also the most complex.

 The configuration associated with each component's deployment specifies a `target`.
 For example, to deploy a `querier`, the configuration would contain `target: querier`.
 A command-line deployment may specify the `-target=querier` flag.
 Each of the components referenced in [Architecture]({{< relref "../operations/architecture" >}}) must be deployed in order to get a working Tempo